 2020 was a roller coaster of major, world-shaking events.
 We all couldn't wait for the year to end.
-But just as the 2020 was about to close, it pulled another fast one on us: the SolarWinds hack, one of the biggest cybersecurity breaches of the 21st century.
+But just as 2020 was about to close, it pulled another fast one on us: the SolarWinds hack, one of the biggest cybersecurity breaches of the 21st century.

 What is the SolarWinds hack?

-Over 30,000 public and private organizations -- including local, state and federal agencies -- use the Orion network management system to manage their IT resources.
+More than 30,000 public and private organizations -- including local, state and federal agencies -- use the Orion network management system to manage their IT resources.
 As a result, the hack compromised the data, networks and systems of thousands when SolarWinds inadvertently delivered the backdoor malware as an update to the Orion software.

 SolarWinds customers weren't the only ones affected.
 Because the hack exposed the inner workings of Orion users, the hackers could potentially gain access to the data and networks of their customers and partners as well -- enabling affected victims to grow exponentially from there.